SpectralSequences/sseq/README.md

 ```
 $ cargo doc --no-deps --open
 ```
 As usual, the latter command triggers the former if needed.
+This can also be viewed on [https://hoodmane.github.io/rust_ext/doc/rust_ext/](https://hoodmane.github.io/rust_ext/doc/rust_ext/)